 The vegetarian singer previously angered Alberta farmers by appearing in a “Meat Stinks” advertising campaign by the People for the Ethical Treatment of Animals (PETA).

-In the PEAT ad, Lang is shown hugging a cow named Lulu and saying, “We all love animals, but why do we call some of them pets and some of them dinner?
+In the PETA ad, Lang is shown hugging a cow named Lulu and saying, “We all love animals, but why do we call some of them pets and some of them dinner?
 If you knew how meat was made, you’d probably lose your lunch.
 I know – I’m from cattle country – that’s why I became a vegetarian.
 Meat stinks, and not just for animals but for human health and the environment.”

 Gordon Mitchell, Alberta’s former minister of agriculture, went as far as to say it was “extremely unfortunate that she has decided to side with the animal rightists.
 There’s a certain feeling of betrayal—we have supported k.d. fairly well in Alberta.”